OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ### Manifest file (./manifest.xml)

 The following is an example of the `<ExtensionPoint>` and `<Resources>` markup that you include in the add-in's manifest to enable Excel to run your functions.
-This allows you to change the locations of your JSON, JavaScript, and HTML files which make up your custom function.
+This allows you to specify the location of the JSON file, JavaScript file, and HTML file that make up your custom function.

 ```xml
 <VersionOverrides xmlns="http://schemas.microsoft.com/office/taskpaneappversionoverrides" xsi:type="VersionOverridesV1\_0">